hawk2012/GubinNET/APPMODE.md

 ### 3. **Proxy Mode**
    - **Purpose**: Proxies requests to an external backend server.
    - **Required Parameter**:
-     - `DefaultProxy`: URL of the backend server to which requests should be proxied.
+     - `proxy_url`: URL of the backend server to which requests should be proxied.
    - **Behavior**:
      - All incoming requests are forwarded to the specified backend URL.
      - Useful for load balancing or integrating with external services.